 If you haven’t explored the beauty of the waterfalls in North Alabama yet, then don’t give it a second thought and pack your bags right now.

-Now summer is not going to be boring and tough, as long you visit Alabama.
-Northern Alabama is known for picturesque waterfalls, which will not fail to make your summer holidays more engrossing.
+Your summer is not going to be boring as long you set out to explore Alabama.
+Northern Alabama is known for picturesque waterfalls, which will not fail to make your summer holidays more fun.

 You can enjoy these scenic waterfalls along with biking and picnicking.
 Various other things can be explored, like biking, refreshing your mind, and inner peace.

-City life is hectic.
-Everyone needs an escape from their busy schedule.
-And nothing can prevail in the beauty of waterfalls.
+City life is hectic and of course, as cliché as it may sound, everyone needs an escape from their busy schedule.
+And nothing is as better and as economical as discovering the charismatic beauty of waterfalls.

 Waterfalls in north Alabama are glorious enough to boost your mood and fill you with excitement and wonder.
 There are various such waterfalls to be discovered in North Alabama.

-There are so many beautiful waterfalls which can be accessed by kids as well as old age people.
+There are so many beautiful waterfalls that can be accessed by kids as well as old age people.
 In Alabama, there are various historical places to visit.
-You can also visit Pioneer village, a historic place with some historical values.
+You can also visit Pioneer village, a historic place which will provide you many cultural values.